Skip to content

 Estimated time: 4 hours

-This page will guide you through assembly of the 4 caster modules.
+This page will guide you through assembly of the four caster modules.

 Swerve module assembly